What Is Database Testing? 6 Database Testing Tools

 - Dbsqlfuzz can reach new error states by mutating SQL and database at the same time.

-Anomaly testing is performed to test the behaviour of the database when it is operated unexpectedly, one example is invalid data input.
+Anomaly testing is performed to test the behavior of the database when it is operated unexpectedly, one example is invalid data input.
 A system should know to deal with incorrect data.
 Other tests like the fuzz test and regression test are also performed by SQLite.

 Database testing tools can help in easing out the process of checking that the data displayed in front of the user is the same as what is stored in the backend.
 And no user would like to use software that does not let him log in or display incorrect information, even after providing correct input by him.